Is Double Glazing mandatory in New Zealand homes?

 These insulation requirements have been updated many times across various iterations of the building code, with minimum R-Value requirements in floors, walls, windows, doors and roofs increasing over time.

 Since the mid-2000s, most kiwi homes have required at least standard double glazing in their windows and doors to meet the building thermal envelope requirements.
 In 2023, there has been further changes to the building code, significantly increasing the minimum insulation requirements.
-This has resulted in most new homes now requiring installation of high-performance double-glazing units (Low E Glass and Argon Gas Fill) such as SureTemp LE, and thermally separated aluminium joinery such as SureFRAME, to meet the new standards.
+This means that most new homes require high-performance double-glazing units (Low E Glass and Argon Gas Fill) such as SureTemp LE, and thermally separated aluminium joinery such as SureFRAME, to meet the new standards.

 Eversure specialises in installing double glazing into existing homes and doesn’t supply double glazing for new builds, however if you’re thinking about building a new home and are looking for advice, we’re happy to answer any questions.